marobo/timor_geodata/README.md

 ```

 ### Second Method
-Otherwise we can just clone this repository into the Django project
+Clone this repository into your existing Django project by copy and paste the command below two your terminal and press ENTER:

-Run git command below to clone this repo into your existing Django project:

 ```
 git clone git@github.com:marobo/timor_geodata.git
 ```

-cd into `timor_geodata` directory and then delete git from this repo.
-This is to prevent to not run multiple git repo in our project.
+cd into `timor_geodata` directory and then delete git from this repo to prevent runnging multiple git repo in the project.

 ```
 cd timor_geodata
 rm -rf .git
 ```

-Add this `timor_geodata` app into your installation app on your Django project `settings.py` as instruction in number 1.
+Add this `timor_geodata` app into your installation app on your Django project `settings.py` as in first instruction methor.

-and then run `./manage.py migrate`
+and then run `./manage.py migrate` to apply the migrations from `timor_geodata` app

 ### Import Timor Geodata from Shapefiles
 Run command below to import Timor Geodata into your database